hgomez/devops-incubator/docker/centos6/myjenkins-lts/README.md

 ## Externalize Jenkins Home

-Mount the local directory, /home/henri/jenkins-data, into the container as the /var/lib/myjenkins directory

-### Create local directory and ensure it's available to all
-### myjenkins will use user myjenkins (uid 1235) and need access to this repo
+Create local directory and ensure it's available to all myjenkins will use user myjenkins (uid 1235) and need access to this repo

     mkdir -p /home/henri/jenkins-data
     chmod 777 /home/henri/jenkins-data

+Mount the local directory, /home/henri/jenkins-data, into the container as the /var/lib/myjenkins directory

     docker run -v /home/henri/jenkins-data:/var/lib/myjenkins -p 12355:12355 hgomez/di-centos6-myjenkins-lts